 When applying a first coat the finish is not important so most trowels will do the job.
 However, the finishing coat will need to be perfectly smooth and you cannot achieve this without a trowel that is perfectly flat, clean, smooth and free from nicks.

 What size plastering trowel should I buy?

 The size of your trowel is a key factor when considering which one to buy.
 Professionals tend to use a larger trowel when they have large areas to cover as they get the plaster onto the walls more quickly.
 However, beginners may find a larger trowel difficult to handle.
 It also requires considerable strength to apply enough pressure to apply the plaster securely to the wall and that can be difficult to achieve with a large trowel.
 A smaller trowel will give you better control over the process and takes less strength to use.

 You can, of course, buy more than one plastering trowel if you have a lot of work to do and have some experience.
 You might choose an 18” trowel to get the plaster on the wall and a smaller one for finishing.
-However, if you just want to buy one plastering trowel, I would recommend going for a 14” trowel as this give the best balance of efficiency and ease of use.
+However, if you just want to buy one plastering trowel, a 14” trowel provides the best balance of efficiency and ease of use.

-If you are choosing a plastic trowel, then you might want to go for a slightly larger size as these are quite lightweight making it easy to handle a larger trowel.
-Plastic bladed trowels also make working on curved surfaces easier so this something to consider if you are plastering anything other than a nice flat level surface.
+If you are choosing a plastic trowel, then you might want to go for a slightly larger size as it is lighter in weight.
+Plastic bladed trowels also make working on curved surfaces easier, so this something to consider if you are plastering anything other than a flat level surface.